Ragmthy/Xintra_Airbuzzed_Walkthrough/Airbuzzed Lab Walkthrough - Final.md

 The next thing to look up was DNS queries of a RMM tool.
 So far, in the lab, we came across the TacticalRMM tool as being the one used in the attack.

-When looking across it on ZUI, we can see its attached DNS query.
+When looking at it on ZUI, we can see its attached DNS query.

 ![image](lab_qns_images/64_tacticalrmm_dns_query.jpg)

 Lastly, the last portion of this section revolves around the ABZ-PRX-01 server.
 Since trying to understand the network configuration, we have not seen much about this server.
-The lab guides us in showing that various POST requests were made to ABZ-PRX-01, in the hopes to exploit a test endpoint.
+The lab guides us in showing that various POST requests were made to ABZ-PRX-01, in the hopes of exploiting a test endpoint.
 Why is this useful?

 ![image](lab_qns_images/66_understanding_TA_mechanism.jpg)